calebadavis/WinMax2-ParseStylus/README.md

 ## Description

-Under linux, my GPD Win Max 2 has a tendancy to emit phantom input events from the stylus device (even when there is no such device connected) when the screen is closed.
+Under linux, when the lid of my GPD Win Max 2 is closed, the stylus device has a tendancy to emit phantom input events (even when there is no stylus connected).
+Based on comments on the GPD Discord server, my laptop is not the only one with this behavior.
+I reached out to GPD support, but they seem to have no solution.
+So I decided to fix it myself.

-In order to suppress these stylus input events, I throw a value of 1 to the 'inhibited' entry under the i2c device.
+In order to suppress these stylus input events, I throw a value of 1 to the 'inhibited' entry under the stylus i2c device.

 Unfortunately, the path of that i2c device changes on every reboot.